 Looming above it all, from high atop the once-friendly old Mt.
 Baldhead dune, beamed a frightening message.
 In the new Cold War, a U.S. Air Force radar station was built to monitor approaching Russian bombers—a scary and omnipresent threat of a nuclear attack from abroad.
 Dauntingly, the tower and its constantly revolving radar screen looked down upon a divided nation, ushering in an unsettling era of fallout shelters, school “duck and cover” practice, and air-raid drills, as well as assassinations, student protests, and anti-war music and culture.

 Troubling, unsure, but also happy, it was a time of sharp contrasts.
 Local authorities, although fair and adept, found the young visitors impossible to control.
 The music played on, and the visitors had a blast.
 It was indeed the hottest town in Michigan.

 Welcome to Cold War|Hot Towns.

-Founded in 1992 by the Saugatuck-Douglas Historical Society, the History Museum is open daily Noon to 4pm from Memorial Day weekend through Labor Day, then Saturdays/Sundays through September and October.
+Founded in 1992 by the then-Saugatuck-Douglas Historical Society, the History Museum is open daily Noon to 4pm from Memorial Day weekend through Labor Day, then Saturdays/Sundays through September and October.
 Admission and parking are free.